Get to Know Helping Services Staff!

 DIRECTOR OF DV RESOURCE CENTER.
 In this interview, the Director of the Resource Center, Kathleen Davis, talks about her start with Helping Services as a legal advocate, the struggles serving a rural area in northeast Iowa, and the services they provide to clients of domestic abuse.
 Over the last year, advocates have assisted 294 clients and answered 1, 160 crisis calls.

-DIRECTOR OF FAMILY EDUCATION AND SUPPORT.
-Barb Fjelstul, Director of Family Education and Support for Helping Services, gives an overview of the program.
+DIRECTOR OF FAMILY EDUCATION & SUPPORT.
+Barb Fjelstul, Director of Family Education & Support for Helping Services, gives an overview of the program.
 Family Educators provide in-home visits to parents of children birth to 3 years old in northeast Iowa.
 Staff provide information and offer guidance.
 Barb emphasizes how mis-information in the public and the Internet confuses parents.
 Family Educators provide best practice information for each stage of development through activiites, developmental assessments, and offer referrals for any medical or other concerns.
 Each Family Educator is very experienced; participants value the support and encouragement they receive.
-Barb explains the contact process, connecting with parents, and program details.
+Barb explains the contact process, connecting with parents, and program detail

 VICTIM ADVOCATE.
 Terrishane is a Domestic Violence Advocate passionate about helping people.
 Terri stresses that an advocate’s job is to support the survivor and help them navigate the system.
 Terri discusses how COVID pandemic has affected services and her concern for clients during the pandemic.
 Terri serves Bremer and southern Fayette County in Iowa.